mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 &\left. + r_m P_{A}(m-1, t) - r_m P_{A}(m, t)\right].
 \end{aligned}
 $$
-After distributing the sum, we can use the tricks from the previous, allowing us to write this as a partial differential equation of the form
+After distributing the sum, we can use the tricks from the previous section, allowing us to write this as a partial differential equation of the form
 $$
 \begin{aligned}
 \frac{\partial G_{A}(z, t)}{\partial t} &=